 College counseling offices do things differently, depending on the school.
-Here is some important information about how Northwood School does college guidance.
+Here is some important information about how Northwood School does college counseling.

 - The student is responsible for submitting SAT/ACT/TOEFL and other test scores to colleges.
 The college counselor can help!